Flavor Violating Higgs signals in the Texturized Two-Higgs Doublet Model (2HDM-Tx): The LHC Signals

 \section{The LHC Signals}

-The next constraint that needs to be satisfied is the strength of the SM-like Higgs signal observed at the LHC.
-Currently one would need to include several production and decay Higgs channels, however for an estimate of the signal, we shall consider only the production of Higgs bosons by gluon fusion and the decays $h\to ZZ^{*}, \gamma\gamma$.
-Then, in order to reproduce the signal rate for the SM-like Higgs signals with $m_{h}\simeq 125$ GeV, one can consider the following ratios:
+In the previous section we determined the allowed parameter space according to current low energy constraints.
+Now, we will use collider constraints.
+These need to satisfy the constraint of the SM-like Higgs signal observed at the LHC by including several production and decay Higgs channels.
+We shall consider only the production of Higgs bosons by gluon fusion and the decays $h^0\to ZZ^{*}$, $\gamma\gamma$, $\tau^{-} \tau^{+}$, $b\bar{b}$.
+Then, in order to reproduce the signal rate for the SM-like Higgs signals with $m_{h}\simeq 125$ GeV, we consider the following ratios:

-for $X=\gamma, Z$.
+for $X=\gamma, Z, \tau, b$.

-Whithin the so-called Narrow-width approximation, we can write the expression for $R_{XX}$ as follows:
+Within the so-called narrow-width approximation, we can write the expression for $R_{XX}$ as follows:

-We have evaluated the values of $R_{\gamma\gamma}$ and $R_{ZZ}$ for a scanning of the parameters of the model, namely with a light Higgs mass $m_h = 125$ GeV, $0 < \tan\beta < 20$ and $0<\gamma< 1.$ Then we looked at those values of parameters that are consistent with both LHC Higgs data $R_{\gamma\gamma} = 1.56 \pm 0.43$ and $R_{Z Z}=0.8^{+0.35}_{-0.28},$ as well as the low energy constraints derived in the previous section.
-Those set of parameters are then used for the predictions of the model, which are presented in the next section \ref{sec:predictions}.